worldline/ios-training/docs/src/swift-part1/README.md

 ## Functions

-In the this section, the terms 'argument' and 'parameter' are used interchangeably.
+In the this section, the terms *argument* and *parameter* are used interchangeably.

 The declaration of functions in Swift has the following peculiarities: